P-Sommerfeld/P-Sommerfeld/README.md

 - 👋 Hi, I’m @P-Sommerfeld
-- (this profiles repositories are currently inactive - I am working on migrating my old profile to this one)
+- (this profile is currently inactive - I am working on migrating my old profile to this one)
 - more to come... :)